NSIAppDev/MogglesClient/README.md

 * The feature toggles are saved in the application cache and are refreshed hourly.
 The period of time in which the feature toggles are refreshed is configurable.
   * Feature toggles are saved in two cache entries, an expiring one and a persistent one.
   * If the call that retrieves the toggles fails, the persistent cache will hold the previous feature toggles values that are going to be used and the call will be retried every 3 minutes until successful.
+* Check if a feature toggle is enabled.
+* Get all feature toggle values.
 ____________________________________
   :heavy_exclamation_mark: *In order to make use of the following features a [Rabbitmq](https://www.rabbitmq.com/configure.html) machine will need to be setup.*